stevie170/ctf-write-ups/HolidayHack/kringlecon3-2020/README.md

 <img src="images-2020/obj-3-start.png" width="400" />

 Well, it's an exe file and I'm on a Mac.
 Hmm...
-I could move over to my Windows, but first I want to try this tool [](https://extract.me/) - someone on the Holiday Hack Discord server mentioned it.
+I could move over to my Windows, but first I want to try this [binary extraction tool](https://extract.me/) - someone on the Holiday Hack Discord server mentioned it.
 And it worked great!

 <img src="images-2020/obj-3-tool.png" width="400" />